Addvilz/gullveig/docs/docs/roadmap.md

 - Support for event reporting - ability for agents to report local events remotely as a kind of "remote log".
 Would introduce a new section and concept in reporting - "events", with a separate section in Web.
 Would be useful to monitor singular events and state changes (user logins, interesting log events, etc.)
 - Support for events to be marked "audit" with special storage and retention provisions.
+- Support for "canary" events - expectation for certain events to be invoked on certain intervals.
+Failure to send an event will trigger an alert.